Do I have a right to a hearing before the Director of OARM on the merits of my request for corrective action?

 How do I request a hearing before the Director of OARM?

-A request for a hearing must be submitted in writing to the Director of OARM.
-A request for a hearing should:
+A request for a hearing must be made in writing to the Director of OARM, submitted no later than 25 calendar days after the close of discovery, and shall:

 ||Include a list of all agreed upon material facts;